semgrep/semgrep-docs/docs/troubleshooting/rules.md

 If you managed to find a pattern that behaves incorrectly, continue debugging with the section below.

-# My pattern doesn't match where it should
+# If your pattern doesn't match where it should

 If you isolated the issue to one specific pattern, here are some common issues to look out for: